This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 NUTRITION

-Note: Nutrition information is estimated and varies based on the products used.
+Note:Â Nutrition information is estimated and varies based on the products used.

 Full Nutrition Disclaimer can be found here.

 Its tart and sweet flavor complements not only Japanese meals, will also go well with a variety of dishes like fatty meats, stir fries, rice bowls, meatballs.
-Check the blog post section above for a full list of my favorite recommendations.

-Daikon is radish.
-However, in certain regions of China, daikon radishes are called turnips.
 In South Asian countries, daikon is often called "mooli."
-Due to its ability to withstand cold temperatures, daikon is sometimes referred to as winter radishes. read more in this daikon radish guide about the differences.
+Due to its ability to withstand cold temperatures, it is sometimes referred to as winter radishes.Â

-First, check visually.
-If the brine appears excessively cloudy, it may signal spoilage or microbial activity.
-Look out for slimy textures or drastic color changes, which are also signs of spoiled pickled radishes, along with the presence of mold.
+Look out for slimy textures or drastic color changes, which are also signs of spoiled pickled radishes and the presence of mold.

 Kaitlyn V.